jmbejara/finm_dashboard_workshop/docs_src/introduction.md

 Throughout both sessions we’ll alternate short lectures with guided labs and open build time.
 Bring a laptop, a WRDS account if you have one, and a short list of analyses you’re excited to visualize.

 ## Staying in Touch
 Questions or blockers?
-Reach out on Slack or email (jbejarano@uchicago.edu).
-I’ll hold office hours during the breakout blocks and can schedule 1:1 time if you need extra debugging help.
+Reach out by email (jbejarano@uchicago.edu).
+I’ll provide help during the breakout blocks and can schedule 1:1 time if you need extra debugging help.

 Let’s build something you’ll be proud to demo.
+When you’ve read through this introduction, move to the [quick Streamlit example](quick_streamlit_example.md) and launch `app_01.py` for an inspirational preview.